nicolewang06/project_tictactoe/README.md

 The "restart" button resets the board and player names.

 Credits_
-Bottom right side of board will have creator name
+Bottom right side will have creator name

 Description of Game_
 Taking turns clicking empty spaces to mark X's and O's on a board, the first to get 3 in a row wins.